Australia's Great Barrier Reef is causing a clash within the Spanish government | Climate and environment

 bad situation the great Barrier ReefOne of the most common victims Global Warming, caused a strong shock within the Spanish government.
 On Friday, Spain voted against UNESCO to include this natural formation in its list World Heritage in danger.
-The Ministry of Foreign Affairs represented Spain before this international body and gave instructions to join the embargo position.
+It is the Ministry of Foreign Affairs that represents Spain before this international body and has issued instructions to join the embargo position.
 But the position that was adopted did not please the third deputy prime minister, Teresa Ribera, which has an environmental transformation portfolio.
-His department has publicly expressed its disagreement with the Foreign Ministry and the responsibility of the two ministries rests with the PSOE.
+His department has publicly expressed its disagreement with Foreign Affairs.
+The responsibility of the two ministries rests with the PSOE.

 According to the sources consulted by this newspaper, in the last hours, Ribera maneuvered within the executive branch of Pedro Sanchez to try to persuade Foreign Affairs to adjust its position, which means open support for Australia, one of the developed countries less engaged in the fight against global warming.
 The Ribera constituency announced its rejection of the post taken by the new Minister of Foreign Affairs, José Manuel Alparís.
 “MITCO [el Ministerio para la Transición Ecológica y el Reto Demográfico] “He has expressed his opinion not in favor of this amendment and in favor of the UNESCO proposal,” a spokeswoman for the Ribera administration said.
 “El Miteco stressed that the Great Barrier Reef is in a critical situation as a result of acidification and temperature increase, that is, as a primary consequence of the effects of climate change, and therefore the maximum commitment from Australia and the international community,” the same source added.